-04.1 Skills Strategy Underpinning Evidence
+4.1 Skills Strategy Underpinning Evidence

-04.1.1 Covid-19 continues to have adverse impacts on the labour market.
+4.1.1 Covid-19 continues to have adverse impacts on the labour market

-At the time of writing, the pandemic isn't over.
+The pandemic isn't over.
 Its impact on the labour market has been complex and will continue to be so.
 The immediate impact of the pandemic was significantly cushioned by the furlough scheme and other measures introduced by Government.
 Notwithstanding this, early in the pandemic there were significant volumes of redundancies, increases in claimant unemployment, increases of in-work benefit claims, and reductions in the business stock.